Sunderland halt Arsenal's winning run with last-gasp 2-2 draw

 They were matched physically by Sunderland in the first half and Ballard showed great strength to hold off Declan Rice before driving a shot past Raya to send the home fans wild.

-Arsenal dominated after the break though and soon after Saka had dragged a shot wide, he was played in by Mikel Merino to score after Rice had turned over possession.
+Arsenal dominated following the break though and soon after Saka had dragged a shot wide, the England winger was played in by Mikel Merino to score after Rice had turned over possession.

-Trossard's goal was worthy of winning any game, but it was not to be this time for Arsenal as their hopes of opening up a nine-point lead were scuppered by Brobbey's late intervention.
+Trossard's goal was worthy of winning any game, but it was not to be for Arsenal as their hopes of opening up a provisional nine-point lead were scuppered by Brobbey's late intervention.

 "Obviously, the feeling is disappointment and frustration because we wanted the three points, and we have to navigate through a really tough game," Arteta said.